-- 24. 2017/18 was the first year of the formal shared service between Broxbourne, Epping Forest and Harlow Councils, with Broxbourne being the host authority and employer of the shared internal audit staff.
-A Shared Services Board was created and is meeting regularly to oversee the implementation and delivery of the Internal Audit function, assess quality and performance, manage risks and consider major changes to the service.
-The Board comprises of the key Officers from Epping Forest, Broxbourne and Harlow, as well as the Chief Internal Auditor. - 25.
-The Internal Audit function consists of the Internal Audit Manager (1.0 f.t.e), three Senior Auditors (2.8 f.t.e) and two Auditors (2.0 f.t.e).
-Due to an internal promotion one of the Auditor posts has been vacant.
-In order to make good use of the government's Apprenticeship Levy and to help develop auditors of the future the vacant post will be filled by an Apprentice during 2018/19, with a view to take them on permanently should they prove satisfactory.
-In the meantime, external providers of Internal Audit are being used to cover the vacancy.
+- 25. 2019/20 has been the third year of the formal shared service between Broxbourne, Epping Forest and Harlow Councils, with Broxbourne being the host authority and employer of the shared Internal Audit staff.
+A Shared Services Board meets regularly to oversee the implementation and delivery of the Internal Audit function, monitor common issues or themes arising from audits, assess quality and performance, manage risks and consider major changes to the service.
+The Board comprises of key Officers from Broxbourne, Harlow and Epping Forest as well as the Chief Internal Auditor. - 26.
+The Internal Audit function consists of the Chief Internal Auditor (1.0 f.t.e), three Senior Auditors (2.8 f.t.e) and three Auditors (each 1.0 f.t.e).
+One of the Auditor posts is being covered by an apprentice with a view to take them on permanently subject to performance.
+This was the same route taken by one of the other Auditors, who was made permanent in September 2019.
+In addition, the service has a call off contract with an external provider of Internal Audit to undertake more specialist audits when required.